UmeanNever/B2NER/README.md

 model = PeftModel.from_pretrained(base_model, lora_weight_path, torch_dtype=torch.bfloat16)
 ```

  - Set `text` and `labels` for your NER demo.
 Prepare instructions and generate the answer.
-Below are an English example and a Chinese example based on our B2NER-InternLM2.5-7B.
+Below are an English example and a Chinese example based on our B2NER-InternLM2.5-7B (Both examples are out-of-domain data).

 ```python
 ## English Example ##